 Think of freshly baked bread, grilling meat or the scent of a baby.
 Taking advantage of these sensory experiences can make consumers associate your brand with certain memories, moods or experiences, as well as creating new ones.

 Lighting is often not noticed by consumers (unless it’s bad) but can also be an important part of sales psychology purely because its effect is so subtle and often subliminal.

-Light can be used to set a certain mood in your establishment – for example, low light to create an intimate, secretive mood or relaxed mood (a spa, a bar) and bright light to encourage swift movement or aid decision making (clothing retail).
+Light can set a certain mood in your establishment – for example, low light to create an intimate, secretive mood or a relaxed mood (a spa, a bar).
+Bright light encourages swift movement (airports) or aids decision making (clothing retail).
 Lighting is also important in highlighting special products or offers.
 You can play with the temperature and even color of lighting to create ambient or accented lighting.